cdktf/cdktf-provider-cloudflare/docs/hyperdriveConfig.csharp.md

 - *Type:* double

-Configure the `max_age` value of this Hyperdrive configuration.
+When present, specifies max duration for which items should persist in the cache.

+Not returned if set to default.
+(Default: 60)

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/hyperdrive_config#max_age HyperdriveConfig#max_age}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/hyperdrive_config#max_age HyperdriveConfig#max_age}

 ---